Daniel-KM/Omeka-S-module-Access/README.md

 - Global modes
   - `ip`: all visitors with a specific ip, for example the ip of the physical library or the one of a researcher, can have access to all the reserved files.
-Ip can be configured to access specific item sets.
+Ip can be configured to access specific item sets, for example `123.45.67.89 = 51, 54`
   - `guest`: all guest users have access to all the reserved files.
   - `external`: all users authenticated via an external identity provider (currently via module CAS, later for module Ldap and SingleSignOn) have access